klahnakoski/mo-statcan/README.md

 > You can see the same population data here: https://www150.statcan.gc.ca/t1/tbl1/en/tv.action?pid=1710000501

 Clearly, the Ontario population is increasing.
-The next step was to use these July 1 estimates to interpolate the population throughout the year.
+The next step was to use these estimates to interpolate the population throughout the year.
 We will make straight-line estimates to get

 ![img_4.png](img_4.png)